Cross-strait financial businesses

 Four SITEs (Fubon Securities Investment Trust Company, Yuanta Securities Investment Trust Company, Cathay Securities Investment Trust Company and SinoPac Securities Investment Trust Company) have been allowed by the FSC to take equity stakes in Mainland investment management companies.
 All these companies have received approval in the Mainland and are already in operation there.
 In addition, 6 Taiwanese securities companies have established 8 representative offices in the Mainland, and 1 securities investment trust company has opened a representative office.

-As of the end of April 2021, 20 domestic securities investment trust enterprises and 1 domestic securities company have received recognition as Qualified Foreign Institutional Investors (QFIIs) from the Mainland securities regulatory authority.
+As of the end of May 2021, 21 domestic securities investment trust enterprises and 2 domestic securities companies have received recognition as Qualified Foreign Institutional Investors (QFIIs) from the Mainland securities regulatory authority.
 Furthermore, the 20 domestic securities investment trust enterprises and 1 domestic securities company have been approved to invest up to a maximum of US$5.7 billion and US$80 million, respectively.

 Seven Taiwan insurers (Cathay Life Insurance, Cathay Century Insurance, Shin Kong Life Insurance, Taiwan Life Insurance, China Life Insurance, Fubon Life Insurance, Fubon Insurance,) received the FSC’s approval to make strategic equity investments and have already completed investments in the Mainland.
 In addition, 9 domestic insurers have established 9 representative offices in the Mainland.

-As of the end of April 2021, ten domestic insurers had applied for recognition as QFIIs and been recognized by the Mainland securities regulatory authority and have been approved to invest up to a maximum of US$ 4.7 billion.
+As of the end of June 2021, 10 domestic insurers had applied for recognition as QFIIs and been recognized by the Mainland securities regulatory authority and have been approved to invest up to a maximum of US$ 4.7 billion.